 I was also that kid in class to whom everyone was instructed to write get well letters.
 Before the age of 7 I was in and out of the hospital numerous times with immune complications, pneumonia, bronchitis, and allergic reactions to prescription drugs.
 The nurses knew me so well, I got the extra serving of green jello every evening at 7pm and I got to stay up late to watch tv a half hour later than all the other kids.
 I was one of their favorites.

-Until I was 22 I was on the list for flu vaccine for risk of complications “due to compromised immunity” and chronic asthma.
-I routinely suffered from streptococcal pharyngitis and sinus infection four times every year.
-I was diagnosed each year during my yearly checkups as anemic, hypoglycemic, and asthmatic.
-I used steroid inhalers until I was 27.
+For over a decade I was on the list for flu vaccine for risk of complications “due to compromised immunity” and chronic asthma.
+I routinely suffered from streptococcal pharyngitis and sinus infection four times every year, until it was finally clear that the strep and infections were adverse reactions to the vaccines.
+I was diagnosed each year during my yearly checkups as anemic, hypoglycemic, and asthmatic until I was 27.

-So, because of my compromised health at such a young age, and my mother’s worry, vigilance and pioneering spirit, in the 70s I was already a supplement-health food-smoothies-juicing junkie, living on a lacto-ovo vegetarian diet.
+So, because of my compromised health at such a young age, and my mother’s worry, vigilance and pioneering spirit, in the 70s I was already a supplement-health food-smoothies-juicing junkie, living on a lacto-ovo vegetarian diet until my early 20s.

 With that diet, incredible discipline and diligence, and a passion for volleyball, I trained everyday as a teenager for the sport.
 I routinely pushed through my deficient supplies of oxygen and blood led my varsity team through district finals my senior year in high school.